Cray-HPE/docs-csm/operations/configuration_management/View_Configuration_Session_Logs.md

 # View Configuration Session Logs

+Ansible logs are now recorded with ARA and are accessible through the ARA UI.
+See [Ansible Log Collection](Ansible_Log_Collection.md) for more information.

-Logs for the individual steps of a session are available via the `kubectl log` command for each container of a Configuration Framework Service \(CFS\) session.
+Logs for the other steps of a session are available via the `kubectl log` command for each container of a Configuration Framework Service \(CFS\) session.
 Refer to
 [Configuration Sessions](Configuration_Sessions.md) for more info about these containers.

 These can be run on any master or worker NCN.